 You can usually feel the pain on the outside of your elbow, where the tendons in your forearm attach to your elbow joint.
 However, the pain can also spread through your forearm into your wrist.

 Tennis elbow can also cause your arm to feel weak, affecting your ability to carry or grip objects and even cause your hands to shake.

-If you think you have tennis elbow, Functional Health Center has the expertise and experience to treat your condition.
+If you think you have tennis elbow, Vitality Health & Aesthetics has the expertise and experience to treat your condition.